prestodb/presto/presto-docs/src/main/sphinx/connector/iceberg.rst

      comment   | varchar |       |
     (4 rows)

-We can find snapshot IDs of the Iceberg table from the `$snapshots` metadata table.
+We can find snapshot IDs for the Iceberg table from the `$snapshots` metadata table.

 .. code-block:: sql